iCashe/PursApiDocs/README.md

 ### Initiate OAuth2 Authorization

-- To connect a seller's Purs Merchant Account with their Cann-X seller account, Cann-X will need to have a "Connect with Purs" button (likely somewhere in the admin portal for your merchants).
+- To connect a seller's Purs Merchant Account with their Cann-X seller account, Cann-X will need to have a "Connect with Purs" button (likely somew in the admin portal for your merchants).
 - When clicked, this button should navigate to the `https://{OAUTH_URL}/oauth2/authorize` URL with the appropriate query parameters.
 - The merchant will be prompted to enter their Purs Merchant Portal login credentials.
 - Once they authenticate, they will be redirected to the **REDIRECT_URL** Cann-X provided Purs.
 An extra query parameter will be present when the seller is redirected — a query parameter called `code`.